c6g4/katacoda/docker-run/step_docker_attach.md

 Intermittently, we can detach from the running container by typing Ctrl-p Ctrl-q (try it out!)

+_Note: this doesn't seem to work on katacoda terminal in the browser, instead the terminal is quit :-( It works on a "real" terminal - so you may want to run the commands on you local computer._

 The count down is still progressing ... as we can see by taking a look at the last 10 lines of the logs:

 `docker logs bb -n 10`{{execute}}